climateinteractive/SDEverywhere/README.md

 npm rm sdeverywhere -g
 ~~~

-You can run SDEverywhere from anywhere on your machine by installing the `sde` command line tool globally using `npm`.
-The examples in this guide assume a global installation.
+The best way to run SDEverywhere in development is to link it into the Node global modules.
+You must also link `antlr4-vensim` too.
+If you update Node, you will need to do the link again in the global modules in the new Node directory.
 ~~~
+cd antlr4-vensim
+npm link
-cd {local SDEverywhere directory}
+cd ../SDEverywhere
+npm link antlr4-vensim
-npm install -g
+npm link
 sde -v
 ~~~